thecantaloupe/Assemble-them-all-FE/README.md

 By Justin, Rachel, Zach, & Zen

-This is a card fight game where you battle other members cards and you can create, update, and delete your cards.
+This is a card game where you can create, update, and delete your user cards and battle other members' cards.

 **Instructions**
 1. Log in or create an account.